A small vehicle journey

 • Will the vehicle be on the street when I arrive?

-• How many kilometers can they do with the battery level?
+• How many kilometers can I do with the battery level?

 • Where could I park?